 Read this guide thoroughly.
 It contains important safety information.
-Minimum recommended operator's age: 16 years old.
+Minimum recommended age: Operator: 16 years old.
 Keep this Operator's Guide in the vehicle.

 Disregarding any of the safety precautions and instructions contained in this Operator's Guide, SAFETY VIDEO and on-product safety labels could cause injury including the possibility of death!